rishavpramanik/RevTransformerAttentionHAR/README.md

 # RevTransformerAttentionHAR
-"Transformer-based deep reverse attention network for multi-sensory human activity recognition" - published in Engineering Applications of Artificial Intelligence, Elsevier.
+"**Transformer-based deep reverse attention network for multi-sensory human activity recognition**" - published in Engineering Applications of Artificial Intelligence, Elsevier.

 Access to the journal article:

+Preprint(Arxiv):

 ## Datasets Used:
 1. MHEALTH